ConvertAPI/convertapi-library-java/README.md

 ### License
 The ConvertAPI Java Library is licensed under the [MIT](http://www.opensource.org/licenses/mit-license.php "Read more about the MIT license form") license.
-Refere to the [LICENSE](https://github.com/ConvertAPI/convertapi-java/blob/master/LICENSE) file for more information.
+Refer to the [LICENSE](https://github.com/ConvertAPI/convertapi-java/blob/master/LICENSE) file for more information.